 Disney was working on Bambi while Stewart was writing Storm.
 Bambi, which views the world from the perspective of non-human nature and portrays Man as dangerous to non-human nature, has many parallels with Storm.
 It is likely that Stewart did not see Bambi, since he was not a film-goer.
 But it is likely that Disney read and enjoyed Storm since he was a voracious reader and the book was a well-publicized best-seller.

 Stewart’s next best-seller was Names On The Land.
 With its history of American ways of naming things over time, the success of the book indicated that readers were interested in Americana.
 Disney was also interested in Americana, and in presenting it in Disney cartoons.

-Impressed by Stewart, he invited him to the studio for a short time.
+Impressed by Stewart, Disney hired him as a consultant to the studio.
 He asked Stewart to prepare suggestions for educational films.
 He also wanted to hear Stewart’s recommendations for films based on Americana.

 Stewart went to the studio, talked with animators and producers, and wrote up his ideas for Disney Producer Ben Sharpsteen.
-Although there’s no record (outside of Disney Archives) for Stewart’s recommendations about educational films, there is a record of his Americana thinking.
-He suggested a series of animated movies about American folklore; and that it begin on the East Coast with early tales, moving west and forward in time as the series progressed.
+Although there’s no record (outside Disney Archives) for Stewart’s recommendations about educational films, there is a record of his Americana ideas.
+He suggested a series of animated movies about American folklore; beginning on the East Coast with early tales, moving west and forward in time as the series progressed.

 So the short visit between George R. Stewart and Walt Disney, spent in the Kingdom of the Mouse at the Disney Studio, led to film versions of Stewart’s work with would teach his ideas to millions of Disney TV viewers.
 It was another example of the far-reaching influence of George R. Stewart, scholar and author, who did so much to change our way of thinking about our Earth, and its culture.